All Episodes

 And she was born in September of 1991.

-I mean, who the fall of the Berlin Wall, I was certain as I was growing up and became an adult and worked my way through adulthood.
+You know, soon before she was born, I mean, the fall of the Berlin Wall, I was certain as I was growing up and became an adult and worked my way through adulthood.

-You know, I first of all, I have never subscribed to this notion of, oh, don't have a child because you don't want them growing up in this world, please.
+You know, first of all, I have never subscribed to this notion of, oh, don't have a child because you don't want them growing up in this world, please.

 Well, the world always changes.

-You know, uh right after the red scare, you know, and then you get it in the 60s and all of that mess.
+I mean, I was born in 1957, you know, right after the Red Scare, you know, and then you get into the 60s and all of that mess.

 And it's certainly true now.